Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Glorious Model O2 Wireless

-68g wireless gaming mouse, BAMF sensor, 26,000 DPI, 6 programmable buttons, 80+ hour battery, lightweight honeycomb shell, ambidextrous design, highly rated by customers with 3,100+ reviews.
+68g wireless gaming mouse, BAMF sensor, 26,000 DPI, 6 programmable buttons, 80+ hour battery, lightweight honeycomb shell, ambidextrous design, Well-reviewed on Amazon with 3,100+ reviews.
 Glorious is the crowd-favorite budget esports mouse brand.
 At 68g wireless, it competes with DeathAdder V3 in weight class.
 The BAMF sensor (Glorious's proprietary sensor) is reliable for competitive gaming.
 26,000 DPI is more than adequate.
 The honeycomb shell reduces weight while adding durability.
 Ambidextrous design suits any grip.
 80+ hour battery is excellent (charge monthly if gaming daily).
-Wireless latency is imperceptible. highly rated by customers with 3,100 reviews means community validation.
+Wireless latency is imperceptible.
+Well-reviewed on Amazon with 3,100 reviews means community validation.
 This mouse gets recommended constantly on r/MouseReview.
-Substantially cheaper than Logitech or Razer equivalents.
+Substantially more accessible than Logitech or Razer equivalents.

 ✓ Why GiftedPicks chose this

 Best value lightweight wireless mouse for competitive gaming.
 68g, BAMF sensor, wireless, 80-hour battery, under $70.
-The community loves it (3,100+ reviews at highly rated by customers).
+The community loves it (3,100+ reviews at Well-reviewed on Amazon).
 If you want esports-grade performance without the $100+ price tag, this is the default recommendation.
 Ambidextrous design means any grip works.
 This is what pros use when not sponsored by Logitech or Corsair.

 ⚠ Not ideal for